Our Pledge To Our Clients

 Here’s what you get… A personal interview with one of our tax professionals to uncover and discuss all deductions to which you are legitimately entitled.
 Your tax return will be checked and rechecked by our staff and computer software identifying potential problems the IRS may look at more closely and reviewing the math to limit IRS contacts.
 Not only do you get the initial tax interview to uncover more deductions and tax strategies, but you have access to your tax advisor year round!
 Your tax return can be filed electronically so you will get a refund back quicker.
 Our tax professionals will show you how to adjust your payroll withholding to get more money back each week.
 Why give the IRS an interest free loan for up to 16 months?
 We will show you potential deductions to limit your tax liability for next year.

-Limitation on Itemized Deductions: Limitation for itemized deductions is suspended for years 2018-2025. • Medical and Dental Expenses: Taxpayers can deduct only the part of their medical and dental expenses that exceeds 7.5% of the amount on line 7.
+Limitation on Itemized Deductions: Limitation for itemized deductions is suspended for years 2018-2025. • Medical and Dental Expenses: Taxpayers can deduct only the part of their medical and dental expenses that exceeds 7.5% of your adjusted gross income.
 This deduction does not apply to nonresident aliens. • Home Mortgage Interest For Acquisition Indebtedness: incurred as of 12/15/17 or later, the home mortgage interest deduction is limited to the first $750,000 of home loans combined.
 For mortgages before 12/15/17, interest is limited to the first $1,000,000 of home loans combined For tax years following 2018, interest on home equity indebtedness is only deductible if used to buy, build, or improve the mortgaged home. • Casualty and Theft Losses: As of 2018, the only casualty and theft losses allowed are those incurred due to a federally declared disaster. • Miscellaneous Deductions: The 2% miscellaneous deductions are no longer allowed.
 These include unreimbursed employee expenses (travel, job education, union dues, etc.), tax preparation fees, and other expenses (investment, safe deposit box, etc.) • Charitable Deductions The limit for charitable deductions has increased to 60% of the taxpayer's AGI. • State and Local Taxes The combined amount is now limited to $10,000.